dipc-cc/hubbard/examples/open/README.md

 We will focus on the equilibrium situation, therefore the temperature and chemical potentials of the electrodes *must coincide*.
-The complex contour that we use to integrate the density matrix in the Hubbard.NEGF class is extracted from a [Transiesta](https://launchpad.net/siesta) calculation performed for a temperature of kT=0.025 eV, which we will set as common for all the composing element calculations.
+The complex contour that we use to integrate the density matrix in the hubbard.NEGF class is extracted from a [Transiesta](https://launchpad.net/siesta) calculation performed for a temperature of kT=0.025 eV, which we will set as common for all the composing element calculations.